BMus (Hons)

 BMus (Hons) Music

-This degree reflects the diversity and excitement of music in the 21st century, and gives you the opportunity to mix performance, composition and research.
+This creative degree reflects the diversity and excitement of music in the 21st century and gives you the opportunity to mix many kinds of performance, composition, research and professional studies.
+It is ideal for students with experience and/or interest in one or more of these areas: classical music, jazz, sound art, experimental music, traditional music or musical theatre.

 Integrated Degree Music (including Foundation Year)